michaelbarley/new-starter-demo-project/README.md

 A break down of the course is:
 - **Project Brief**  - Here we will describe what we are going to be building together, I will show you the completed project Blue Peter style.

-- **Static HTML/CSS site** - We will cover the badics of HTML and CSS, we will understand how they work together
+- **Static HTML/CSS site** - We will cover the basics of HTML and CSS, we will understand how they work together

 - **Vue.js refactor** - We will convert our static site into a Vue.js app.
 We will discuss the advantages to this as well as cover the basics of Vue.js